TJU-WEIHAO/MLCN/README.md

+# Disclaimer
+This is a repository of Multi-Level Consistency Network (MLCN) for CVPR2022 blind review !!!

 # MLCN — Official PyTorch Implementation
 **Title: "A Multi-Level Consistency Network for High-Fidelity Virtual Try-On"**
 -------------------------------  Paper ID: 8343  -------------------------------